 Back Olive Tree Care

-It seems like we see more and more places these days that have olive trees for sale.
-People love the hearty, silvery-leaved trees and the delicious, healthy fruit varietals they produce.
-Temecula Olive Oil Company has cultivated over 35 varietals of olive trees on our Southern California ranch for two decades, so if you’re considering adding this lush beauty to your home or garden, let us teach you about proper olive tree care and maintenance.
+More and more places these days have olive trees for sale because people love the hearty, silvery-leaved trees and the delicious, healthy fruit varietals they produce.
+Temecula Olive Oil Company has cultivated over 35 varietals of olive trees on our Southern California ranch for more than two decades, so if you’re considering adding this lush beauty to your home or garden, let us teach you about proper olive tree care and maintenance.

 Olive trees thrive in full sun during long, hot and dry growing seasons in well-drained soil.
 Olive-producing regions are often coastal, where mild winters are experienced and the winter temperatures remain between 33 °F-50 °F. Extreme winter temperatures will damage the olive fruit.
 Olive trees should also be planted out of the wind’s path as wind can damage the flowers and cause fruit to drop before it’s ripe.